SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-8-2-exam-preparation-part-2/christmas-hat/christmas-hat.md

 ## Output Data

-Print in the console a **Christmas hat**, exactly like in the examples.
+Print on the console a **Christmas hat**, exactly like in the examples.

 ## Sample Input and Output